ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

   - This costs about $115 new.
   - lmao, Origin 8 just stamps Lasco CF 12.
 It's no-name made-in-Taiwan rebrand.
-- I have 20 teeth on the rear sprocket.
+- I have 22 teeth on the rear sprocket.
-  - I bet it is the standard Alfine 20 tooth sprocket.
-It looks similar, and would be standard.
+  - I replaced the stock Alfine 20T sprocket with a Shimano 22T.
+It is 3/32.
   - The manual says you should use 9 speed chain.
 In that case, one expects it is 3/32.
 - Chain